 Hoya kerrii var. albomarginata

-Hoya kerrii 'Variegata' is a slow-growing, semi-succulent plant with variegated heart-shaped leaves.
-The leaves are bright green with creamy-yellow or white margins and emerge on vining stems that grow up to 13 feet (4 m) long.
-They are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) wide, and up 0.2 inches (0.5 cm) thick.
-Flowers are small, star-shaped, and creamy-white with pink to rose-purple centers.
-They are produced in clusters along the stems.
+Hoya kerrii 'Variegata' is a slow-growing, semi-succulent plant with vining stems and bright green, heart-shaped leaves with creamy-yellow or white margins.
+The stems can grow up to 13 feet (4 m) long.
+The leaves measure up to 4 inches (10 cm) long, 3 inches (7.5 cm) wide, and 0.2 inches (0.5 cm) thick.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).